Ben-Gelbard/Ben-Gelbard.github.io/README.md

 each page just became a way that I could manipulate this shape, and have it do subtle but vivid animations.
 I didn't want the movements and colors to be too distraction, more to add a nice visual backdrop for what was being displayed.

+for the color choices I used a combination of colors from the albums covers as well as some colors schemes from Coolors (https://coolors.co/f7aef8-b388eb-8093f1-72ddf7-f4f4ed)

+## challenges

+To get the main box to do what I wanted from the start.
+It was a lot of fun as well as challenging to get the my idea to be represented in html/css.
+The contact page I also struggled with, I didn't know how to place to contact form or which animations to put around it.
+I'm still not satisfied with it.

 ### Describe key events in the development of the internet from the 1980s to today (max.
 150 words)